 The Basics are 5 fun, simple and powerful ways that every parent can give every child a great start in life!

 Here are some resources that can help you on your journey:

-- Watch this short video for encouraging ways that real parents are making "Read and Discuss Stories" part of everyday life.
+- Watch this short video for encouraging ways that real parents are doing Basic #5, "Read and Discuss Stories" in everyday life.
 Click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.

 - Receive regular, FREE resources from The Palmetto Basics.